Command line interfaces

 typer

-cli into a executable script using thepyproject.toml
+CLI into an executable script using thepyproject.toml

 file and try it out!Solution